Deadly Circuit

 Mortelle Randonnée is a 1983 French thriller film inspired by the novel Eye of the Beholder by Marc Behm.
 Directed by Claude Miller, the film stars Michel Serrault as The "Eye" Beauvoir, Isabelle Adjani as Catherine, and Geneviève Page as Mme.
 Schmidt-Boulanger.
 The film had a total of 916,868 admissions in France.

 Mortelle Randonnée was released in the United States as Deadly Circuit and in the United Kingdom as Deadly Run.
-The film was remade in 1999 as Eye of the Beholder.
+The film was remade by Stephan Elliott in 1999 as Eye of the Beholder.

 Plot

 The plot revolves around Catherine, a serial killer who seduces men and then murders them throughout countries in Europe.
 Catherine is trailed by the detective "The Eye" Beauvoir, who fantasizes that she is his long-lost daughter and disposes of her trail of corpses to foil the police.
 Catherine has a real love affair with a blind architect (Sami Frey), but Beauvoir's jealousy causes the man's death.
 Catherine returns to her psychotic killing.
 As the police dragnet closes in, Catherine and Beauvoir have their final showdown.